Christina Baker, Political Science major

 My supervisor, Lindsey Crawford, has allowed me to explore my interests in Indigenous Studies in the museum field.
 I have been able to plan the Native American History Month’s content for this year, which has been exciting and challenging.
 Read more

-Noah Adcock-Howeth, majoring in Business Administration
+Noah Adcock-Howeth, Business Administration major

 Lexington County Blowfish of the Coastal Plain League (CPL)